Emotional AI: The Ethical Checklist

 Title: Emotional AI: Comparative Considerations for UK and Japan across Commercial, Political and Security Sectors

 Funded by the ESRC, a UK Research Council, in 2019 we seek to generate conversation among UK and Japanese academics, industry, artists, NGOs and regulators.
-The goal is to understand the constitution, and commercial, civic and security implications, of a world where emotional AI increasingly plays a central role.
-While the academic part of the project will use insights to inform a subsequent grant application, the overall objective broader.
-It to identify the benefits and harms of these technologies and, central to this project, what are the cross-cultural considerations?
-Are ethical and privacy considerations the same in the UK and Japan, or do they emerge out of a situated social context?
+The goal is to understand the constitutional, commercial, civic, policing and security implications of a world where emotional AI increasingly plays a central role.
+While the academic part of the project will use insights to inform a subsequent grant application, the overall objective is broader.
+It is to identify the benefits and harms of these technologies and, central to this project, the cross-cultural considerations.
+For example, are ethical and privacy considerations the same in the UK and Japan, or do they emerge out of a situated social context?
 If so, what are the similarities and differences?